aishwarya030807/data-analysis/README.md

-# Iris EDA + ML Classification Project
+# Iris Flower Classification: Exploratory Data Analysis and Machine Learning

 A small end-to-end project on the Iris dataset — first exploring the data, then building and comparing a few classification models on it with Scikit-learn.